erpnet/ErpNet.FP/README.md

 Download and unzip the file in a folder.
 Inside the folder you will find executable file: ErpNet.FP.Server.exe.
-To start the printing service, run ErpNet.FP.Server.exe.
+To start the printing service, run ErpNet.FP.Server.exe, or register the executable as a Windows service.
 When the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

 ### OSX 10.10 and up, 64 bit folder install